 How to Overcome Your Fear of Rejection

-There isn’t a week in which we don’t feel we won’t be rejected in some way.
-Being shot down by an out-of-control internet troll, or receiving a firm no when we had expectations of a resounding yes.
+There is rarely a week in which we won’t be rejected in some way, whether we are being shot down by an out-of-control internet troll or receiving a firm no when we had expectations of a resounding yes.
 None of us are void of this fear, and neither are we void of the ability to manage and understand it at its core.

 The problem?
 We’ve written a narrative up until one point in time.
 But that’s where the story ends and the precise point our fears begin.
 We’ve unconsciously told our subconscious mind that life stops at this moment in time, which causes internal conflict.
 We build this event up to be the one and only important event in our entire lifetime worth experiencing, without realizing that it will forever be one of many.
 The weight of importance we’ve given it is totally unbalanced.

 When we pull apart what’s actually happening and look beneath the surface, we recognize that our reactions are prehistoric—exactly where they need to be left.